NH Learning Solutions Blog

 Introduction to Microsoft Azure Role-Based Certifications

-This past September at their Ignite conference, Microsoft announced their new role-based certifications for Azure.
+In September of 2018, at their Ignite conference, Microsoft announced their new role-based certifications for Azure.
 This new model alters the Microsoft certification landscape dramatically by moving the focus from the product to the actual tasks that IT professionals perform.
 Microsoft sees the role-based certification model as a better way to keep pace with today’s business requirements and a better way to strengthen your IT career.
 Let’s talk about what’s new and what the new certifications look like.

 The Next Evolution of the Cloud: